 Did Prince Phillip cheat with Susan Barrantes?

-Seward alleges that TV presenter Katie Boyle, actress Merle Oberon, actress Anna Massey and novelist Daphne du Maurier are all former flings.
-However, the announcement of Seward's book coincided with Elizabeth and Phillip's 70th wedding anniversary, with some critics labelling it a mere publicity stunt.
+Seward alleges that TV presenter Katie Boyle, actress Merle Oberon, actress Anna Massey and novelist Daphne du Maurier are all former flings - though there was no concrete evidence.
+The announcement of Seward's book also coincided with Elizabeth and Phillip's 70th wedding anniversary, with some critics labelling it a mere publicity stunt.

 73 years of marriage